MandarGogate/av-challenge-website/getting-started/call-for-papers.md

-# Call for papers AVSEC-3
+## Call for papers: 3rd COG-MHEAR Audio-Visual Speech Enhancement Challenge (AVSEC-3)

 The Audio-Visual Speech Enhancement Challenge (AVSEC) sets the first benchmark in the field of audio-visual speech enhancement, providing a carefully designed dataset and scalable protocol for human listening evaluation of audio-visual speech enhancement systems.
 Two previous successful editions of the Challenge (SLT 2022 and ASRU 2023) show a general trend of system improvement but indicate that an intelligibility gap remains when compared to clean speech.